tapanther/Tritan/docs/SiddarCity.md

 - *Lord Protector's Palace* :

-    At the heart of Siddar City lies a small complex of unassuming government buildings which at first glace may be mistaken for an administrative annex.
-Constructed at the direction of Urwyn Ludovic, the first Lord Protector, the Lord's Protector Palace is as much a symbol of the idealism of the [Republic][Republic of Siddarmark] as it is a tangible representation of the current state of the Republic.
+    At the heart of [Siddar City][Siddar City] lies a small complex of unassuming government buildings which at first glace may be mistaken for an administrative annex.
+Constructed at the direction of Urwyn Ludovic, the first Lord Protector, the Lord's Protector Palace is as much a symbol of the idealism of the [Republic][Republic of Siddarmark] as it is a tangible representation of the current state of the [Republic][Republic of Siddarmark].

     The palace, unlike its name may suggest, is not walled off and isolated from the rest of the City.
 Citizens are free to enter the palace grounds, and even request admission to the Palace itself for an audience with the Lord Protector.
 To hide away behind ramparts and fortifications is anathema to the founding principles of the Republic.